MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuitdevice.md

 ## -description

-The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is used by the driver to allow it to add addtional functionality when the TBD function is called,  TBD TBD.
+The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is used by the driver to allow it to add additional functionality when the TBD function is called,  TBD TBD.

 This callback is located in the acxcircuit header.